danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ## Implementing the Fix

-The real requirement was to:
+The intention of the browser detection middleware was to:

 1. Block Internet Explorer.
 2. Block non-Chromium-based Edge.